Waikenau to Island Bay

 From there, the trail meandered through urban forest, hilly neighborhood streets, the botanical garden and into the city centre.
 By 2 pm, I checked into my hotel room, had a light lunch, and relaxed in air conditioned comfort overlooking the Wellington Harbour.

 Owing to the “go slow” plan I had recently adopted, I chose not to take a “zero day” in Wellington.
 I didn’t feel the physical need as my days had been short recently and I had been sleeping in beds every night.
 Instead, I would take a short day the following day and head in the evening to Picton on the South Island.
-This is where I had mailed my bounce box and could organize provisions, and assess the progress of my foot before proceeding further.
-I was also just keen to get onto the South Island after so much time on the North.
+This is where I earlier mailed my bounce box and could next organize provisions and assess the progress of my foot before proceeding further.
+I was also keen to get onto the South Island after so much time on the North.

 I got up very early the morning of January 25th.
 My plan was to quickly finish off the last 9 km of the North Island, jump on a bus to return to the hotel, and celebrate with a hot breakfast.
 The trail was kinda disorienting, weaving through the city, and went up (and down) every hill between the downtown and Island Bay.
 It took almost three hours to get to the plaque commemorating the end point of the North Island section of the trail, and just 10 minutes on the bus to get back to the hotel?!
 The rest of this day was spent resting my foot, buying freeze-dried meals for upcoming backcountry sections, and tasting some local beers at a fantastic underground beer bar.
 I was only in Wellington for a day, which was enough to give me a sense of the place.
 It feels like my kind of town, and when this journey is done, I will make a point of spending some days here before departing New Zealand.